 Building credit through forms of credit such as a mobile phone contract or credit card will help build your score steadily.
 When you have no credit history the types of credit cards you can apply for will have higher interest rates and lower credit limits.

-With mobile phone contract, you may find you can only apply for a SIM only contract while you build your credit score (I have a funny story about this which I will add to the end).
+With mobile phone contracts, you may find you can only apply for a SIM-only contract while you build your credit score (I have a funny story about this which I will add to the end).

-- Can I get a credit card on a Youth Mobility Visa?
+Can I get a credit card on a Youth Mobility Visa or UK Ancestry Visa?

 Yes, you can!
 Being a resident, you will be able to apply for a card, you just may need to start with a credit builder credit card as it’s likely you have no credit score.

-At the moment I only have one credit card with American Express (limit way higher than I need it) and a phone contract which I will be changing to a SIM only contract.
-I did have an overdraft which I
+At the moment I only have one credit card with American Express and a phone contract which I will be changing to a SIM-only contract.
+I did have an overdraft which I cancelled as I no longer need to after having a credit card.
+This was all while I was on my UK Ancestry visa.

 Credit Builder Credit Cards